Our first item, espadrilles, is dear to my heart.

 An expert's guide on how to wear & take care of your Spanish espadrilles:

-- AVOID wearing them in the rain- their rope and canvas is dense and seriously takes forever to dry.
+- avoid wearing them in the rain- their rope and canvas is dense and takes forever to dry

-- Knot the ends of each tie (for long lasting).
+- knot the ends of each tie so they never unravel